 I find that worms magically appear in my compost bins after a month or two of adding material, so I have never needed to add worms or other compost accelerators.

 When To Use Homemade Compost

-Compost is ready to use six to nine months after preparation.
-This process can be speeded up through regular turning, and is even faster if you are using a wormery.
+Compost is ready to use 12-18 months after preparation.
+This process can be speeded up through regular turning, and is even faster if you are using a wormery, or by hot composting.

 Having made the investment of money, time, and energy to make compost, the remaining question is how and when to use it?
 If you want to apply it as a soil refresher or feed, the ideal time to add this to your beds is late winter or early spring.